sncfl/netex/documentation/00_introduction/1_overview.md

 The CFL profile will be built progressively in several work packages, each covering a functional perimeter.

 - **WP 1 – NeTEx Timetable profile**
-  Covers the core static offer: stops, network, timetable, service calendars, and common elements.
+  Covers the core static offer : stops, network, timetable, service calendars, and common elements.
 This MVP focuses initially on CFL’s rail offer, but is designed to be multimodal from the outset.

 - **WP 2 – SIRI profile**
   Covers real-time information through SIRI services (Estimated Timetable – ET, Situation Exchange – SX, Vehicle Monitoring – VM).